 The interview pod was disassembled and loaded into the getaway vehicle – Inspire provided their minibus to transport the goods from the bank, back to their headquarters

-Once clear of the bank, the team reassembled the pod at Inspire HQ, which will be very useful to Inspire to make better use of their office facilities.
+Once clear of the bank, the team reassembled the pod at Inspire HQ, which has since been very useful to Inspire by making better use of their office facilities.

 Muscles project number – 410 Total voluntary hours – 15,520